 Time to degree: two years plus thesis (56 credits)

 We are currently accepting applications for this program for Fall 2021.

 The Cinema and Television Producing MFA program at Columbia College Chicago allows students to learn the filmmaking business while collaborating with other filmmakers on professional-level sets.

-Learn what makes a story worth telling as you study the financial and legal side of the film business.
-Hire and work with talent as you gain experience in the film industry.
-And collaborate with students across programs and disciplines—cinematographers, directors, editors, music composers—to create thought-provoking films.
+Learn what makes a story worth telling as you study screenwriting and the financial and legal side of the film business.
+Gain experience in the film industry while hiring and working with talent.
+Collaborate with students across programs and disciplines—cinematographers, directors, editors, music composers—to create thought-provoking films.

 In the Classroom

-In the first year, Cinema and Television Producing students and Cinema Directing students make several films together, some based on a director's concept and some based on a producer's concept.
+In the first year, Cinema and Television Producing students and Cinema and Television Directing students make several films together, some based on a director's concept and some based on a producer's concept.
 You'll have creative control and gain work-for-hire experience.
+You will learn screenwriting.
 In addition, you'll deepen your understanding of film history and the film industry through graduate seminars and a film screening series.
 At the end of the fall and spring semesters, graduate faculty members will critique your work.

 Thesis film and long-form narrative

 You'll complete two substantial projects for your degree requirements: a long-form narrative package and a thesis film.